 Colon Cancer Screening

-Colon cancer screening, which can be performed at a doctor's office or hospital, should start at age 50, as per the United States Preventive Services Task Force (USPSTF).
-You'll have either a sigmoidoscopy, in which a lighted tube and camera are put into the anus to view the lower colon, or a colonoscopy, in which a longer tube views the entire colon to detect any problems if present.
+Colon cancer screening, which can be performed at a doctor's office or hospital, should start at age 50, per the United States Preventive Services Task Force (USPSTF).
+You'll have either a sigmoidoscopy, in which a lighted tube and camera are put into the anus to view the lower colon, or a colonoscopy, in which a more extended line views the entire colon to detect any problems if present.
 Unless a problem is identified or you have a higher risk of colon cancer, a sigmoidoscopy is repeated every 5 years, and a colonoscopy every 10 years.

 Dental Check-up